 14. Good Practice in the Implementation of the World Heritage Convention

 14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.
-Cooperation system: each project is supported through consultation and advice of the conservation bodies for archeology, architecture and world heritage.

 14.2 - Define which topics are covered by this example of good practice at the State Party level.